 Bison are year-round grazers.
 Bison belong to the cattle family as they are ruminants.
-Buffalo and bison chew their cud.
+Buffalo and bison chew their cud like cows on a range or field.
 Their diet consists of grasses, wildflowers, thin plants and twigs as well as lichen.

 Where do Bison place on the food chain?

 Since bison are very large in size, they have very few wildlife predators.
 That said, buffalo and bison do fall victim to powerful hungry wolves, big cats and bears; especially the very young or elder bison.

 How fast can Bison run?

 The top speed of a bison is 35 miles per hour; about that of a horse.
 Which makes it extremely important to stay away from them.

-Despite regulations by the National Park Service and State Parks), bison charges are more prevalent over other animals, including bears, within their region.
+Despite regulations by the National Park Service and State Parks, bison charges are more prevalent over other animals, including bears, within their region.
 To say the least, bison attacks are completely preventable.

 What is the significance of the white buffalo?